By Carl Stagner

 Similarly, Harvey Carey said that salt is useless if not poured out.
 “I’ve never seen salt do any good while it’s still in the shaker!” he exclaimed.
 But much of the church has, in recent history, demonstrated fear of contamination by the world.
 Harvey responds, “Have you ever tasted ‘steaky’ salt?
 Neither have I!
 The steak tastes like the salt!”
 Drawing from 1 Samuel 17:32–40, he showed that the world’s condition is directly related to the church’s lack of involvement.
 Thankfully, we can do something.
 We’ve got to give life from the overflow we’ve been given.
 We can be courageous about it, too, because, as Harvey Carey reminded listeners, “The moment light shows up, darkness has to leave!”

 The Holy Spirit also worked in and through Jo Anne Lyon, Jeff Whye, and Jim Lyon to challenge and equip the Church of God to accept and share this gift of life.
-Those who have not yet heard this combination of speakers should register now for one of the two remaining Regional Conventions, Fairfax, Virginia (September 18–19) and Safety Harbor, Florida (September 25–26) at www.chogconvention.org.
+Those who have missed out should register now for one of the two remaining Regional Conventions, Fairfax, Virginia (September 18–19) and Safety Harbor, Florida (September 25–26) at www.chogconvention.org.
 Of course, there were a variety of other events that took place, speaking to the soul and reconnecting the five hundred saints convened in Columbus with each other and with the divine mission.
 The CWC Luncheon was one of those events, which seamlessly related Jesus’ offer of abundant life to the story of Jesus’ offer of living water in John 4.
 And when students, representing IYC, NIYC (National Inspirational Youth Convention), and the Hispanic Council (Concilio Hispano) came together for the ONE Event which followed the Regional Convention, there was a strong sense that the Spirit’s work had once again spanned not only geography and culture, but also the generations.

 The Church of God Regional Convention in Columbus, Ohio, was a step forward for those who attended and for the Movement as a whole.
 Indeed, as Jim Lyon, Church of God Ministries general director, described it, “There was an unusual spirit of celebration, anticipation, and promise” as we recommitted to being salt and light.
 In the proclamation of the Word and in practice, the unity of the body over the third week of June in Columbus, Ohio, demonstrated that Jesus is the subject, and that he’s made us givers of life.